 You may not use comments and reviews in a way that is intended to harass or cast aspersion on a private individual or group.

-You may not post private personal information (such as addresses, social security and identification numbers, credit card information, phone numbers, etc) in any way, even if the information is “public” or published elsewhere.
+You may not post private personal information (such as street addresses, social security and identification numbers, credit card information, phone numbers, etc) in any way, even if the information is “public” or published elsewhere.
 Court documents, arrest records, and other “public documents” must have personal information redacted and completely unreadable before posting to Scribd.